huynhvp/vietphihuynh.github.io/_posts/2020-11-1-asyncAPI.md

 {"task_status":"STARTED"}
 ```
 The task involved would require ~30 (s) to process.
-If we check its status less than 30 (s) since we lauched it, we would get `STARTED` meaning that the task is started by the worker, but not finished yet.
+If we check its status less than 30 (s) since we launched it, we would get `STARTED` meaning that the task is started by the worker, but not finished yet.
 After 30 (s), we will have `SUCCESS` status:

 ```console
 curl localhost:5000/async_long_running_task/923733ec-2285-4295-9613-558703248957